somrajroy/AWS3TierArchitecturewithTFModules/README.md

 **Terraform Configuration** <br/>

 The Terraform configuration was organized into different modules for VPC, EC2, ALB, RDS, and security groups.
 [Official AWS Terraform modules are used](https://www.hashicorp.com/blog/terraform-modules-on-aws) to create the entire infrastructure. <br/><br/>
-[Modularization in Terraform](https://developer.hashicorp.com/terraform/tutorials/modules/module) : This project is fully based on near turn-key modules.
-The best part is that it can also be used to [create opinionated modules very easily because the official modules gives a very convinient starting point](https://www.hashicorp.com/resources/opinionated-terraform-best-practices-and-anti-patterns).
+[Modularization](https://developer.hashicorp.com/terraform/tutorials/modules/module) : This project is fully based on near turn-key modules.
+The best part is that it can also be used to [create opinionated modules very easily because these modules gives a very convinient starting point](https://www.hashicorp.com/resources/opinionated-terraform-best-practices-and-anti-patterns).
 Valuable modules are the ones that are configurable and provide reusable building blocks.
 Customers should decide how things should be done and create a module to implement their own preferred approach.
-This project can serve as guide for the same.
+This project can serve as guide for the same.<br/>

-##### Terraform
-This architecture is set up using Terraform.
 With Terraform's declarative syntax, we were able to define our infrastructure as code.
 We created configuration files that specified the desired state of our AWS resources, including VPC, RDS database, security groups, and more.
 Terraform then took care of provisioning and managing these resources in a repeatable and consistent manner.
-The Terraform modules are elaborated below.
+The Terraform modules are elaborated below with benefits.

- - terraform-aws-modules/vpc/aws : The terraform-aws-modules/vpc/aws module is designed to create a Virtual Private Cloud (VPC) in AWS.
+ - **terraform-aws-modules/vpc/aws** : The terraform-aws-modules/vpc/aws module is designed to create a Virtual Private Cloud (VPC) in AWS.
 A VPC is a logically isolated section of the AWS cloud where you can launch resources, such as Amazon EC2 instances and RDS databases.
 This module abstracts the complexities of creating a VPC and provides a simple, reusable configuration.
 It provides a set of configurable options for creating a VPC, including the number of subnets, the IP address range, and the availability zones.
 The module also creates the necessary resources for the VPC, such as internet gateways, route tables, and security groups.
    - **Features**
      - Creation of public and private subnets across multiple Availability Zones (AZs).
      - Default configuration for internet and NAT gateways to enable public and private network access.